-Seen here: Morris Gachaga claiming gold at the 2018 FNB Cape Town 12 ONERUN.
+Seen here: Morris Gachaga claiming gold at the 2018 ABSA Cape Town 12 ONERUN.

 Photo Credit: Tobias Ginsberg

-Two-time defending champion, Morris Gachaga will be back on Sunday 19 May to look for a hat trick of wins at the FNB Cape Town 12 ONERUN.
+Two-time defending champion, Morris Gachaga will be back on Sunday 19 May to look for a hat trick of wins at the ABSA Cape Town 12 ONERUN.

 Gachaga seems to have made this race his own, after winning for the first time on debut in 2017 with a world best time of 33:27, before successfully defending that title in 2018.
 Now the 24-year-old is back to look for three in a row.